 Surgical technologists handle instruments, supplies and equipment necessary during the surgical procedure.
 They have an understanding of the procedure being performed, anticipate the needs of the surgeon and perioperative team members, and have the necessary knowledge and ability to ensure quality patient care during the operative procedure while monitoring and preserving the sterile field.

-The Surgical Technology program at NCCC qualifies graduates to sit for the National Certification Exam.
+The Surgical Technology program at NCCC is proudly accredited by CAAHEP which allows graduates to attempt the NBSTSA’s Certified Surgical Technologist Exam.

 You can learn more by watching Part 1 and Part 2 of Making a Difference: A Career in Surgical Technology.